Catuji

 Catuji is a Brazilian municipality located in the northeast of the state of Minas Gerais.
-Its population as of 2020 was estimated to be 6,257 people living in a total area of 421 km².
-The city belongs to the mesoregion of Vale do Mucuri and to the microregion of Teófilo Otoni.
+Its population as of 2020 was estimated to be 6,257 people living in a total area of 421 km2.
+The city is part of the Immediate Geographic Region of Teófilo Otoni.
 It became a municipality in 1993.
+Its name comes from the Tupi language, catú-g-y, meaning "good river" or "good water".

 The region is famous for its unique rock formations of which Pedra do Chifre and Pedra de Santa Rosa are the most interesting.